 - Board export may be restricted in the board content settings

-- High-quality resolution export without watermark is not available on Free plan
+- High-quality resolution export without the watermark is not available on Free plan

-- Safari, Edge (version < 79) and IE browsers and Tablet App support Vector export only
+- Edge (version < 79) and Tablet app support Vector export only

 - Board export is not supported in developer accounts

 - Board export is not supported on mobile devices

 Create and share custom templates with your team to ensure the scalability and consistency of team processes.
 Choose the Save as a Template option in the Export menu - the whole board will be saved as a template.

 The backup feature allows you to create archived copies of your boards.
 You can access those boards later by uploading them back to Miro.
 Find more information in the corresponding article: How to save board backup.

 Embedding a board created in Miro is a great way to share your work with your blog followers or visitors of your website without sending invitations.
 All the changes you make to the board will be reflected in the embedded window.
 See more in How to embed editable boards into websites.

 Available in: Chrome, Safari and Firefox browsers, Desktop app